-Enrollment periods: Paul Mitchell The School Tulsa begins a new full time day cosmetology and esthetics class about every six (6) weeks, part time day cosmetology weeks, part time evening cosmetology class about every sixteen (16) weeks, and the master instructor class only offered on a needs basis, depending upon space availability.
-Please contact Paul Mitchell The School Tulsa for exact starting dates.
+- Enrollment periods: Paul Mitchell The School Tulsa begins a new full time day cosmetology and esthetics class about every seven (7) weeks, part time day cosmetology weeks, part time evening cosmetology class about every sixteen (16) weeks, and the master instructor class only offered on a needs basis, depending upon space availability.
+Please contact Paul Mitchell The School Tulsa for exact starting dates. - 2.
+Enrollment Agreement: Paul Mitchell The School Tulsa clearly outlines the obligation of both the school and the student in the enrollment agreement.
+A copy of the enrollment agreement and information covering costs and payment plans will be furnished to the student before the beginning of class attendance. - 3.
+Payment schedule: Paul Mitchell The School Tulsa offers a variety of financial payment schedules.
+See Paul Mitchell The School Tulsa's Financial Services Leader for details.